 Encouraging students to engage in community service and volunteer work fosters their personal development and contributes to civil society.
-Community service learning must be mandatory to stimulate personal growth and leadership through the realization of competencies in a transformational mode for all students.
+Community service learning will be obliged in order to stimulate personal growth and leadership by realizing competences in a transformational modus for all students.

-Career counseling and job placement services ensure students are equipped to enter the workforce with confidence, meeting the needs of the labour market as the expert team heard from employers and graduates(from the 3 year BSc in Physiotherapy).
+Career counseling and job placement services ensure students are equipped to enter the workforce with confidence, meeting the needs of the labour market as the expert team heard from employers and graduates.

 By studying the syllabi the expert team has established that assessment methods are not much diversified, as are the dedicated ECTS points and the hours to realize the mastering of the learning outcomes.
+The College will review assessment methods and especially the alignment with learning outcomes and teaching and learning activities.
 The expert team has not found an analysis of workload according to the diversity of the different courses and the mix of teaching and learning activities and assessment formats.